genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 `QUANT_PY` **extends the hospitalisation episode by a 2-week buffer on either side of the APC event** on the basis that individuals admitted to hospital are typically unwell in the days leading to hospitalisation and may be discharged recovering, but prior to a return to their baseline status.

 ### Phenotype data
-The pipeline imports G&H phenotype data from `/library-red/phenotypes_rawdata/`, that is, from the following sources:
+The pipeline imports G&H phenotype data in `/library-red/phenotypes_rawdata/`.
+These data are from the following sources:
 1. **DSA__BartHealth_NHS_Trust**: Secondary care data from the Barts Health NHS Trust \[North East London: ~40,000 individuals with data\]
 2. **DSA__BradfordTeachingHospitals_NHSFoundation_Trust**: Secondary care data from the Bradford Teaching Hospitals NHS Trust \[Bradford and environs: ~1,700 individuals with data\]
 3. **DSA__Discovery_7CCGs**: Primary care data from the North East London ICS \[North East London: ~45,000 individuals with data\]